A. J. Allmendinger: 2008–2011: Richard Petty Motorsports

-At 1:27 am on October 29, 2009, Allmendinger was arrested for drunk driving by Mooresville, North Carolina police.
+At 1:27 a.m. on October 29, 2009, Allmendinger was arrested for drunk driving by Mooresville, North Carolina police.
 He registered a .08 blood alcohol level according to a police report.
 NASCAR placed him on probation for the rest of the 2009 season.

 Allmendinger drove a Ford Fusion in the final three races of the season as part of RPM's transition from Dodge to Ford.

 During the offseason, Allmendinger replaced Reed Sorenson in the team's famous No. 43 car.
-He collected two top-fives, eight top-10s, and a pole position in 2010, and finished 19th in the final standings.
+He collected two top-fives, eight top-tens, and a pole position in 2010, and finished nineteenth in the final standings.

-After finishing 11th in the 2011 Daytona 500, Allmendinger started the season 10th in points driving the No. 43 Ford sponsored by Best Buy.
-Allmendinger continued to have a career-best year in 2011 with 10 top-10 finishes and an average finish of 16th.
+After finishing eleventh in the 2011 Daytona 500, Allmendinger started the season tenth in points driving the No. 43 Ford sponsored by Best Buy.
+Allmendinger continued to have a career-best year in 2011 with ten top-ten finishes and an average finish of sixteenth.
 He finished the 2011 regular season contending for a wild card spot in the Chase for the Sprint Cup but came up just short.
 Three races before setting the field for the Chase, RPM put former Roush Fenway Racing crew chief Greg Erwin on the pit box starting at the 2011 Brickyard 400.
-Allmendinger and Erwin recorded six top-10 finishes after their pairing.
-Allmendinger finished the 2011 season a career-best 15th in the points.
+Allmendinger and Erwin recorded six top-ten finishes after their pairing.
+Allmendinger finished the 2011 season a career-best fifteenth in the points.
 Allmendinger also announced that he would have a partnership stake in Mike Shank's IndyCar team MSR Indy.